36 AI in Research

-We have addressed AI in many other places in this textbook for one reason and one reason only: It’s a tool that is being used and if people are using it, we should be learning about it.
+We have addressed AI in other places in this textbook for one reason and one reason only: It’s a tool that is being used and if people are using it, we should be learning about it.
 We must first say that AI is neither inherently good or evil.
-It’s an algorithm that can produce content based on its database of information (typically free and fair use websites such as Wikipedia, and journalistic websites such as the Atlantic who have given explicit permissions for AI data to be used.)
+It’s an algorithm, or a written step by step process meant to solve a problem or complete a task, that can produce content based on its database of information.
+It typically uses free and fair use websites such as Wikipedia, and journalistic websites such as the Atlantic who have given explicit permissions for AI data to be used.
+You may have heard about court cases where creators of AI algorithms have used material they didn’t have permission to use to train their programs.
+This all leans into the ethics of using AI when creating.

 AI writing tools can be a great help to writers, but there are ethical considerations to keep in mind.
 Here are some ways to use AI ethically in your writing:

-• Focus on originality and avoid plagiarism: Because AI doesn’t create original thought, but instead relies upon all the material it’s been given, AI may create content that unintentionally resembles existing work.
+- Focus on originality and avoid plagiarism: Because AI doesn’t create original thought but instead relies upon all the material it’s been given, AI may create content that unintentionally resembles existing work.
 Review and edit AI-generated content to ensure originality and proper attribution of ideas.
-AI might also generate citations for sources that don’t exist.
+AI might also generate citations for citations and sources that don’t exist.

-• Use reliable AI tools: Stick with reputable AI writing tools that prioritize accurate and unbiased content generation.
-Because we are in the beginning stages of GAI software development, every company is going to try to be the next google or netflix and not all of them are going to do it well.
+- Use reliable AI tools: Stick with reputable AI writing tools that prioritize accurate and unbiased content generation.
+Because we are in the beginning stages of GAI software development, every company is going to try to be the next Google or Netflix and not all of them are going to do it well.
 Stick with companies you know and trust, but as always be VERY critical about the usage.
+Remember: Name recognition does not always mean the better or more ethical system.

 By following these principles, you can leverage AI as a valuable assistant in your writing process, while maintaining ethical practices and ensuring the quality and originality of your work.